Akuli/jou/doc/joutest.md

 files = "tests/test_*.jou"
 ```

-Now you can simply run `joutest` inside your project folder.
+Now you can simply run `joutest` inside your project directory.
-It should run your tests:
+It should run the tests:

 ```
 akuli@Akuli-Desktop ~/curses-klondike $ joutest